Purfview/IMDb-Scout-Mod/README.md

 # IMDb Scout Mod:

 Auto search for movie/series on torrent, usenet, ddl, subtitles, streaming, predb and other sites.
-Supports Title/Reference pages and does multi auto-search on List/Watchlist/Advanced Title Search pages.
+Supports new design & reference pages and does multi auto-search on List/Watchlist/Advanced Title Search pages.
 Adds links to IMDb pages from hundreds various sites.
 Adds movies/series to Radarr/Sonarr.
 Adds/Removes movies/series/episodes to/from Trakt's watchlist.